xizon/Uix-Page-Builder/readme.txt

 You could add a new page with Uix Page Builder to your WordPress site, find the <strong>Pages</strong> menu in the WordPress Dashboard Navigation menu.
 Click <strong>Add new</strong>.
 The <strong>"Uix Page Builder Attributes"</strong> section applies page builder templates to your new page.

+Here are <strong>3+</strong>  templates for you to swipe and make your own.
+Here, you will find free, professional design for Uix Page Builder.
+We add new, fresh designs regularly in order to provide you with large variety of templates to chose from.

 https://www.youtube.com/watch?v=G8xHi6ymp7E